-- (e) Three days after the reference of a bill or resolution to any committee. any Senator may, by giving at least one day's notice, call for the report of the committee to which the bill or resolution was referred: and unless excused by the Senate, the committee shall within three days of the time of notice make a report, unless the Senate grants further extension of time to a report.
-The bill shall accompany the report and thereafter shall be returned to the committee unless action is taken by the Senate directing a different disposition of the bill. - (f) The final question upon the second reading of every bill or concurrent resolution shall be whether it shall be engrossed or revised and considered on third and final reading.
-After the Senate shall adopt, by a majority of all members elected, any report of the committee of the whole, the President of the Senate shall publicly make a declaration that all bills included in the report which were adopted, were adopted by the required constitutional majority, and such declaration shall be noted in the journal.
-Prior to the adoption of the committee of the whole report

-- any member may request a roll call on any bill considered in the committee of the whole and such bill shall receive 18 votes before it is ordered passed.
-Prior to adoption of committee of the whole report amendments submitted thereto shall first be considered. - (g) No amendments to bills, concurrent resolutions, joint resolutions or joint memorials by the House shall be concurred in by the Senate except by the vote of a majority of the members elected thereto, taken by ayes and noes, and the names of those voting for and against recorded upon the journal. - (h) A motion to strike out the enacting clause of a bill shall have precedence of a motion to amend, and if carried shall be equivalent to its rejection. - (i) When an amendment made by the Senate to a House bill shall be disagreed to by the House, and the Senate amendment is not adhered to by the Senate, the bill shall be considered as standing on third reading. - (j) The word "bill" as used in these rules shall be deemed to include concurrent resolutions. - (k) A bill may be amended on third reading, leave having first been obtained by a two-thirds vote of all members elected to present such amendment.
+- (2) Notwithstanding any other provisions of these rules, each bill which provides directly that any money or revenue under the control of the state shall be devoted to any purpose other than that to which it is devoted under existing law shall be referred to the finance committee prior to its consideration either by the Senate or by the committee of the whole, and no such bill shall be considered by the committee of the whole or by the Senate until it has been so referred. - (e) This rule has been repealed. - (f) The final question upon the second reading of every bill or concurrent resolution shall be whether it shall be engrossed or revised and considered on third and final reading.
+After the Senate shall adopt, by a majority of all members elected, any report of the committee of the whole, the President of the Senate shall publicly make a declaration that all bills included in the report which were adopted were adopted by the required constitutional majority, and such declaration shall be noted in the journal. to the adoption of the committee of the whole report any member may request a roll call on any bill considered in the committee of the whole and such bill shall receive 18 votes before it is ordered passed.
+Prior to adoption of committee of the whole report amendments submitted thereto shall first be considered. - (g) No amendments to bills, concurrent resolutions, joint resolutions or joint memorials by the House shall be concurred in by the Senate except by the vote of a majority of the members elected thereto, taken by ayes and noes, and the names of those voting for and against recorded upon the journal.

-- In the event a substantial amendment is presented to any bill on third reading, said amendment shall be printed in the journal or reproduced and placed on the members' desks; action on the amendment and final consideration of said bill on third reading shall be laid over until the next legislative day. - (1) The physical loss or misplacing a bill shall not deem the bill lost.
-Should a bill or any other Senate document be lost or misplaced at any stage of action the secretary of the Senate shall report same to the President under Rule 13 (a) (3).
+- (h) A motion to strike out the enacting clause of a bill shall have precedence of a motion to amend, and if carried shall be equivalent to its rejection. - (i) This rule has been repealed. - (j) The word "bill" as used in these rules shall be deemed to include concurrent resolutions. - (k) In the event a substantial amendment is presented to any bill on third reading, said amendment shall be printed in the journal or reproduced and placed on the members' desks; action on the amendment and final consideration of said bill on third reading shall be laid over until the next legislative day. - (1) The physical loss or misplacing a bill shall not deem the bill lost. a bill or any other Senate document be lost or misplaced at any stage of action the secretary of the Senate shall report same to the President under Rule 13 (a) (3).
 He shall then under the direction of the Senate services committee have reproduced a true and correct copy of the bill, entering thereon from the docket book all action and date of such action taken up to the time of misplacement or loss of the bill.
 He shall further certify on the bill, along with the President of the Senate, that it is a true and correct copy of the original lost or misplaced bill.
 Should the bill be a House bill, or if a Senate bill and the House has taken action thereon, the Speaker and chief clerk of the House shall also certify as to its being an exact copy.
 The Senate services committee shall then report by committee of reference report to the effect that such duplicated bill shall hereafter be considered in place of the original bill.